Zulko/bricks_and_scissors/content/posts/dnaweaver.md

   width=550
 />

-The platform can assemble thousands of DNA fragments per day, but how do you channel enough projects to feed the beast?
+The platform can assemble thousands of DNA fragments per day, assuming you can channel enough projects to feed the beast.
+And the first step is to remove barriers for the customers.
 How do you enable biologists worldwide to order DNA constructs as easily as they would order dinner or a plane trip?

 One of our first software projects, a collaboration with <a href='https://www.autodesk.com/' target='_blank'> Autodesk</a> , was a customer portal where users could design DNA sequences and order them from different froundries: